Karim Guédé

 Karim Abdul-Jabbar Guédé (born 7 January 1985) is a former professional footballer who works as a scout for SC Freiburg.
 He started his career at the amateur level with SC Concordia and Hamburger SV II.
-After impressing at Slovakian clubs Petržalka and Slovan Bratislava, he joined SC Freiburg, where he spent six seasons.
+After impressing at Slovak clubs Petržalka and Slovan Bratislava, he joined SC Freiburg, where he spent six seasons.
 He ended his career after one season with SV Sandhausen.
 Born in West Germany, he played for the Slovakia national team.

 Club career

 Guédé, born in Hamburg, is a son of Togolese mother and Afro-French father.
 After playing for the Oberliga Hamburg club SC Concordia von 1907 and Hamburger SV II he came to Artmedia Petržalka in July 2006.
 He made his Corgoň Liga debut in a 4–0 defeat against Trenčín on 9 September 2006.
 He began playing as a defensive midfielder in Artmedia, previously he played as a defender.
 In the next season he won the Double.
 He moved to ŠK Slovan Bratislava in January 2010.
 In his first season in a new club he won the Slovak Cup.
 He won his second Slovak Double in 2010–11.
-After five years in Slovakia he obtained Slovak citizenship and became a possible choice for the national team manager Vladimír Weiss.

 In May 2018, Guédé left SC Freiburg after six seasons with the club.

 In June, Guédé joined 2.
 Bundesliga side SV Sandhausen on a free transfer having agreed a one-year contract.

 International career

-Guédé made his Slovakia national team debut in the 2–1 away win against Austria on 10 August 2011 after gaining Slovakian citizenship.
-Five years earlier in 2006, Guédé was initially part of the Togo national team squad for the 2006 FIFA World Cup but never made an appearance because a shoulder injury stopped his debut.
+Guédé was named in the Togo national team squad for the 2006 FIFA World Cup under head coach Otto Pfister, but was replaced in the squad shortly before the start of the tournament by Franck Atsou after being diagnosed with an injury to his back – or shoulder.
+After five years in Slovakia, Guédé obtained Slovak citizenship in 2011 and became eligible for Slovakia under manager Vladimír Weiss.
+He made his Slovakia national team debut in a 2–1 away win against Austria in Klagenfurt am Wörthersee on 10 August 2011.

 After retirement

-After retiring at the end of the 2018–19 season, Guédé returned to SC Freiburg where he was hired as a scout in France and Africa.
+After retiring at the end of the 2018–19 season, Guédé returned to SC Freiburg, where he was hired as a scout in France and Africa.